d-german/code-quality-design/Writerside/topics/Using-Exceptions-for-Control-Flow.md

 # Using Exceptions for Control Flow

-Using exceptions as a means of controlling program flow is generally considered an anti-pattern in software development.
+Using exceptions as a means of controlling program flow is generally considered an antipattern in software development.
 Exceptions are intended to handle "exceptional" conditions that a program should not expect to occur frequently.
 Relying on them for regular control flow can lead to code that is more difficult to read, debug, and maintain.
 Moreover, exceptions can be expensive in terms of system resources, as the process of creating, throwing, and catching exceptions